giri-jeedigunta/ReactJS-Basic-Shopping/README.md

 # ReactJS-Basic-Shopping
-Created with CodeSandbox
+Created with CodeSandbox: https://codesandbox.io/s/github/giri-jeedigunta/ReactJS-Basic-Shopping.
+Use this link to see the code in action.

-A very basic shoppping cart like app build on React JS + CodeSandbox
+A very basic shoppping cart like app build on React JS